 Sometimes your report will have violations and you still need to submit it.
 It’s ok - you can still submit a report with violations!
 Just let your manager know in the “Memo” field why you are submitting the report with violations.
 Violations that are commonly bypassed are receipt requirements for mileage expenses, or expenses that go over a certain amount.
-If you or any policy admin wishes to change the policy rules so that some expenses do not generate violations, you can do so by going to Settings > Policies and editing the policy.
+If you or any policy admin wishes to change the policy rules so that some expenses do not generate violations, you can do so by going to Admin > Policies and editing the policy.

 Expenses which clearly violate expense policy rules will be highlighted in red on the report, and while you can still submit your expense report with violations (on the Team plan), it’s up to your approver how to handle these violations.

 - Expense over X days old - This expense was incurred at a time past what the active policy allows.
 To fix this error, either remove the expense from your report or ask for an exemption from the person who approves your reports.

 - Missing category - This expense hasn’t been categorized.
 Fix this error by clicking on the expense and choosing a category from the drop down menu.

 - Tag out of policy - The policy you are using to create the report doesn’t have that tag set in it.
 Either change the policy to the correct one or click on the expense to choose a tag from the policy in use.

 - Expense date can not be in the future - The expense was incurred at a date ahead of today.
 You can edit the expense to change the date to show correctly.